Table of Contents

 A portfolio helps you stand out from other job seekers, since you’ll always have samples of your work to show.
 There are many different portfolio resume styles, so choose the one that’s best for your job search.

-Resume style is different from resume format, but you’ll need to consider both when creating the resume that best fits your unique work experience.
+Resume style is different from resume format.
+The style refers to the design and aesthetic elements you use to like font choice and colors, for example.
+The format is the organizational structure itself that you use to present your information.
+But you’ll need to consider both when creating the resume that best fits your unique work experience.

 Each resume style can be in one of three different formats.
 This quick guide will help you choose the format that works best with your work history and desired job.

-A chronological resume (or reverse-chronological resume) lists your employment history in reverse-chronological order, so potential employers can easily see where you worked and how long you were at each position.
+A chronological resume lists your employment history in reverse-chronological order, so potential employers can easily see where you worked and how long you were at each position.
 This format is good if you have lots of work experience and accomplishments in your desired field.

 A functional resume format puts the focus on your skills and abilities, rather than on the timeline of your work.
-A common misconception is that functional resumes are used to hide a lack of work experience.
-While it is true that they are a great option if you don’t have much experience or are changing industries, a functional resume can also be a useful option in a range of other situations.
+They are a great option if you don’t have much experience or are changing industries.
+Moreso, a functional resume can also be a useful option in a range of other situations.

 A resume that focuses on skills, rather than experience, is often a good fit when employers need to know what you’re capable of doing, such as in the medical field.
 This doesn’t mean that work history won’t be on your resume at all, just that it won’t be the main focus.